Arakan Rohingya Salvation Army: 2025

+2026

+On 11 January, 53 ARSA members were detained by Border Guard Bangladesh for trespassing into Bangladeshi territory.
+Before that, two people were injured by gunfire.
+In response, the Bangladesh government summoned Myanmar's ambassador to the country, Kyaw Soe Moe, to the Ministry of Foreign Affairs on 13 January.
+ARSA commander Zahid Hossain Prakash Lalu was arrested in Ukhia by Bangladesh's security forces for carrying out militant activities on 4 February.
+On 30 April, the Detective Branch of police arrested four alleged ARSA members in Dhaka with explosives, firearms and few other equipments.

+On 30 July, an ARSA commander named Md.
+Zubayer was killed by unknown assailants in the Ukhiya refugee camp in Cox's Bazar.
+The 14 Armed Police Battalion (APBn) later stated that the killing may connected to internal conflicts between the ARSA and RSO-affiliated groups in the camps, according to preliminary findings.

 Ideology and structure

 ARSA leader Ataullah abu Ammar Jununi stated in a video posted online, "Our primary objective under ARSA is to liberate our people from dehumanising oppression perpetrated by all successive Burmese regimes".
 The group claims to be an ethno-nationalist insurgent group and has denied allegations that they are Islamist, claiming they are secular and "have no links to terrorist groups or foreign Islamists".
 However, ARSA follows many traditional Islamic practices such as asking for fatwas from foreign Muslim clerics.
-Further, in a 2024 propaganda video, Ataullah declared Rohingya aligned with the Arakan Army as apostates, threatening them with "divine punishment" and "violent reprisals".
+Further, in a 2024 propaganda video, Jununi declared Rohingya aligned with the Arakan Army as apostates, threatening them with "divine punishment" and "violent reprisals".

 In contrast to other insurgent groups in Myanmar, ARSA is not organised like a paramilitary.
 While other groups have military ranks and uniforms, most members of ARSA have appeared in videos wearing civilian clothes.
 The group is also ill-equipped; it was reported that during their attacks in Maungdaw District on 25 August, most of ARSA's fighters were armed with machetes and bamboo sticks.
-The local authorities responded with automatic machine gunfire, heavily outmatching ARSA's weapons.
+The local authorities responded with automatic gunfire, heavily outmatching ARSA's weapons.

 Analysts have compared the tactics used by ARSA to those used by insurgent groups fighting in southern Thailand, namely crossing the border from one country to another to launch small scale attacks, then retreating back across the border to a community that shares a similar ethnic and/or religious background.